SAP-archive/devtoberfest-2021/topics/Week6_Frontend/README.md

-# Front-end
+# Frontend

 This topic content is for Devtoberfest Week 6 : 8 November → 12 November 2021.

-The front-end is the only project component that your business users will ever interact with directly.
+The frontend is the only project component that your business users will ever interact with directly.
 Consequentially, its implementation will shape the first impression of your project - So make it count!

-In this topic week, we look at some general trends topics that impact your web-based front-end.
+In this topic week, we look at some general trends topics that impact your web-based frontend.
 Each session will focus on upcoming industry trends and relate SAP's frameworks and services to its developer ecosystem.
-As this topic area to so incredibly wide, we'll concentrate on web-based front-ends.
+As this topic area to so incredibly wide, we'll concentrate on web-based frontends.
 This also avoids certain limitations on the development requirements that would come with native application development.

 For this week's tutorial and code challenge content, we preselected a set of tutorials that cover four different web frameworks.
 This should empower developers to pick the framework they feel most comfortable in (Bonus points if you do several of them).